rememberSoftwares/yacana/README.md

 4
 ```

-It worked !
+It worked!
-ℹ️ Note that the multiu-shot prompt are not shown in the info logs.
-This is because no actual request is made to the LLM they are appended to the Hystory() like show in the multi-shot example.
+ℹ️ Note that the multi-shot prompts are not shown in the info logs.
+This is because no actual request is made to the LLM they are appended to the History() like shown in the multi-shot example.
 However, if you do a `agent1.history.pretty_print()` at the end you'll see both examples given to the LLM as history context.

 Seeing in the examples that the tool needed integers in input, it called the tool with the correct types therefore the adder tool returned `4` as it was expected.
 Houra.

-⚠️ Do not abuse of this technic as it tends to create noise.
+⚠️ Do not abuse this technic as it tends to create noise.
 Trying to manage too many hypothetical use cases might, in the end, degrade performances.

-#### Tool validation
+#### Adding validation inside the Tool

-The previous trick is good to nudge the LLM into the right direction.
+The previous trick is good to nudge the LLM in the right direction.
 But it's not the best way to get accurate results.
-The technic presented here is by far more effective and should be prefered over the previous one.
+The technique presented here is by far more effective and should be preferred over the previous one.

 As LLM are not deterministic we can never assure what will be given to our tool.
 Therefore, you should look at a tool like you would a web server route.
-I'm talking here of server side validation.
+I'm talking here of server-side validation.
 Your tool must check that what is given to it is valid and raise an error if not.

 This means adding heavy checks on our tool.
 Thus, when the LLM sends an incorrect value an error will be raised.
-But not any error !
-Specificaly a ToolError(...).
-This exception will be catch by Yacana which will instruct the LLM that something bad happened while calling the tool.
+But not any error!
+Specifically a ToolError(...).
+This exception will be caught by Yacana which will instruct the LLM that something bad happened while calling the tool.
 This also means that you must give precise error messages in the exception because the LLM will try to change his tool calling based on this message.

-Let's upgrade our adder tool !
+Let's upgrade our adder tool!
 ```python
     # Adding type validation
     if not (isinstance(first_number, int)):